samwells9/samwells9.github.io/_pages/blog.md

 </p>

 <p>
-  One key to the generation of insights is effective data collection and curation.
+  One key to the generation of meaningful insights is effective data collection and curation.
 The quality of your analysis will heavily depend on the quality of the data you are working with, so it is crucial that these steps are not overlooked.
-In this post, I will walk you through processes of collection and curation for soccer data.
-Now, let's lace up our cleats and kick-start your path to game-winning analysis!
+In this post, I will walk you through the process of collection and curation for soccer data.
+Now, let's lace up your cleats and set you on the path towards game-winning analysis!
 </p>

 </details>